JeanMGirard/setup-tool/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[FEATURE]"
-labels: feature
+labels: feature, new
 assignees: ''

 ---

 **Feature request**
 Name:
 Summary:
 Tags:

 --------------------------------------------------------------

 **Describe the solution you'd like**